Rush Limbaugh, having more fun than a human being should be allowed to have here from the subterranean depths of the EIB Southern Command.

 Starves poor people somewhere.

-Well, it's starving, but food prices around the world were corn related are rising through the roof.
+Well, it's starving, but food prices around the world were corn-related are rising through the roof.

 Right about that.

-We're getting involved in a global warming hoax, and we're getting involved in all these kinds of things here that the government shouldn't be getting involved in.
+And we're getting involved in all these kinds of things here that the government shouldn't be getting involved in.

-And for that we are to be savaged, and do you know why?
+And for that, we are to be savaged.

-Why do movement conservatives seem increasingly tone-deaf as to where Republican votes come from and just who the folks are who actually pull the GOP lever?
+Why do movement conservatives seem increasingly tone deaf as to where Republican votes come from and just who the folks are who actually pull the GOP lever?

 It's not too difficult to find the location of biorefineries in the U.S. As of late January this year, there were 139 biorefineries in production, another 62 under construction.

-They dot the midsection of the country in some of the reddest of red state America, Nebraska, South Dakota, Kansas, North Dakota, Iowa, and Indiana.
+They dot the mid-section of the country in some of the reddest of red state America, Nebraska, South Dakota, Kansas, North Dakota, Iowa, and Indiana.

 They're heavy in the land of Lincoln, where the party has fallen on hard times, as well as Minnesota, where the GOP has made inroads.

-Movement conservatives are willing to take the votes of Middle America, but when it comes to helping the midsection of the country, that swath of America where small towns are drying up and blowing away, and the only thing taking root is the Walmart on the edge of town.
+Movement conservatives are willing to take the votes of Middle of America, but when it comes to helping the mid-section of the country, that swath of America where small towns are drying up and blowing away, and the only thing taking root is the Walmart on the edge of town, they seem to simply quote from their catechism and look the other way.

 I would hate to think movement conservatives shared JFK's assessment of the heartland.

-After giving a speech on agricultural themes in South Dakota, then candidate JFK told one of his speech writers, screw the farmers after November.
+After giving a speech on agricultural themes in South Dakota, then-candidate JFK told one of his speech writers, screw the farmers after November.

-These biofuel plants boost sagging rural economies in Nebraska, which is my neck of the prairie, you'd be hard pressed to find anyone, Republican, Democrat or independent, who has something bad to say about biofuels and ethanol plants.
+In Nebraska, which is my neck of the prairie, you'd be hard-pressed to find anyone, Republican, Democrat, or Independent, who has something bad to say about biofuels and ethanol plants.

-Movement conservatives again screwing up the Republican Party.
+Bottom line is this: movement conservatives, again, screwing up the Republican Party.

 And when we don't do that, we're being short-sighted Neanderthals who are forgetting our roots and forgetting where votes come from.

-So to synthesize it even further, I guess what we're supposed to do now is stop teaching, stop informing, and stop leading a movement.
+So, to synthesize it even further, I guess what we're supposed to do now is stop teaching, stop informing, and stop leading a movement.

-We're just supposed to take the temperature of people wherever they live in the country, and whatever they want, we are to be for.
+We're just supposed to take the temperature of people wherever they live in the country and whatever they want, we are to be for.

-Yeah, well, we'd kind of like to tell the people of Berkeley where to go as well, rather than try to go get their votes.
+Yeah, well, we'd kind of like to tell the people of Berkeley where to go as well rather than try to go get their votes.

 You can go to any part of the country.

-How is that any different to what the Democrats have always done and the Liberals?
+How is that any different to what the Democrats have always done and the liberals?

 Okay, folks, we are going to take the plunge again.